HomeArticlesWhat is Cross Docking?

 5.4.
 Freshness of Products:

-Particularly beneficial for perishable goods or those with a short shelf life.
+Particularly beneficial for perishable or short shelf life products.

 5.5.
 Flexibility: